jatindalal/anonrt/README.md

 ## Features

 - Open a video or your webcam stream and see faces get pixelated live, in real time
-- Full playback controls on video files - play, pause, restart, scrub to any frame
+- Full playback controls on video files - play, pause, restart, scrub to any frame with progress slider to seek video
 - Tune detection on the fly, score threshold, nms threshold, top-k and pixelation aggressiveness
 - Export the anonymized result to MP4 file, works for both sources